wp-plugins/polylang/readme.txt

 * Add new correspondances between WordPress locales and Facebook locales (for WPSEO and Jetpack users)
 * fix: quick draft posts are always assigned the default category in the default language
 * fix: Notice: Undefined offset: 0 in wp-includes/query.php introduced in WP 4.1
+* fix: is_tax and is_archive are unset when a custom taxonomy term is queried

 = 1.6.4 (2015-02-01) =